Léalo en Español

 - The nature and amount of pollutants that will be emitted by the source;

 - Possible effects of the emissions on health and the environment;

 - The location of the source;

 - The interest in the source exhibited by the public, based on comments and inquiries received by the Illinois EPA;

 - Other factors that are distinctive to the source; and

 - The proposed action by the Illinois EPA.

-The public participation process includes: providing the public with notice of its intent to issue a permit; providing the public with a copy of the proposed permit and supporting documentation for comment; electing to hold a public hearing on the proposed permitting action without waiting for a request to do so in matters where a hearing is not statutorily required and providing for a written comment period following the hearing; and preparing a detailed responsiveness summary addressing all significant public comments on the proposed permitting action.
+The public participation process includes: providing the public with notice of its intent to issue a permit; providing the public with a copy of the proposed permit and supporting documentation for comment; electing to hold a public hearing on the proposed permitting action without waiting for a request to do so in matters where a hearing is not statutorily required; providing for a written comment period following the hearing; and preparing a detailed responsiveness summary addressing all significant public comments on the proposed permitting action.
 (See: 35 Ill.
 Adm.
 Code 166)

 Local Siting Approval

-EJ Grievance Procedure.
-The EJ Grievance Procedure defines the procedural and substantive standards utilized by the Illinois EPA to evaluate EJ complaints.
+The Illinois EPA has developed, implemented and published an EJ Grievance Procedure.
+The EJ Grievance Procedure defines the procedural and substantive standards utilized by the Illinois EPA to evaluate allegations of discrimination based on race, color, national origin, religion, disability, income, age, or gender.
 Specifically, the EJ Grievance Procedure provides a process for filing a timely complaint to the Illinois EPA and describes the process that is used to investigate and resolve the complaint.
 However, the procedures described therein do not apply to administrative actions that are being pursued in another forum (e.g., a permit appeal or a civil rights complaint filed with the United States Environmental Protection Agency Office of Civil Rights).